Will a Clothes Steamer Kill Fleas?

 Adult fleas need a food source, and this is usually your pet.
 You will need to treat your pet to kill the fleas.
 You can use a flea control shampoo or treat them with a flea control medication.
 I would err on the side of caution and do both.

-Veterinary Formula Flea and Tick Shampoo is safe to use on both dogs and cats and will help soothe any irritated skin and kill fleas on contact.
+Veterinary Formula Flea and Tick Shampoo is safe for dogs and cats and will help soothe irritated skin and kill fleas on contact.

 An oral medicine like Frontline Plus or Tevrapet provides ongoing protection against fleas using your pet as a host and food source.